Probing new physics in class-I $B$-meson decays into heavy-light final states: Numerical results and discussions

 \subsection{Model-dependent analysis}

-As found in the last subsection, the deviations observed in $\bar{B}_{(s)}^0\to D_{(s)}^{(\ast)+}L^-$ decays could be accounted for simultaneously by the NP four-quark operators with $\gam^{\mu}(1-\gam_5)\otimes\gam_{\mu} (1-\gam_5)$, $(1+\gam_5)\otimes(1-\gam_5)$ and $(1+\gam_5)\otimes(1+\gam_5)$ structures, in a most general model-independent way.
-In this subsection, as two examples of model-dependent considerations, we shall investigate the case where the NP four-quark operators are generated by either a colorless charged gauge boson or a colorless charged scalar, with their masses being in the ballpark of a few TeV.
-Fitting to the current experimental data on the ratios $R_{(s)L}^{(\ast)}$ collected in Table~\ref{tab:nonlep2semilep}, we can then obtain constraints on the effective coefficients describing the couplings of these mediators to the relevant quarks.
+As found in the last subsection, the deviations observed in $\bar{B}_{(s)}^0\to D_{(s)}^{(\ast)+}L^-$ decays could be well explained by the NP four-quark operators with $\gam^{\mu}(1-\gam_5)\otimes\gam_{\mu} (1-\gam_5)$ structure at the $1\sigma$ level, and also by the operators with $(1+\gam_5)\otimes(1-\gam_5)$ and $(1+\gam_5)\otimes(1+\gam_5)$ structures at the $2\sigma$ level, in a most general model-independent way.
+In this subsection, as two specific examples of model-dependent considerations, we shall investigate the case where the NP four-quark operators are generated by either a colorless charged gauge boson or a colorless charged scalar, with their masses being in the ballpark of a few TeV.
+Fitting to the current experimental data on the ratios $R_{(s)L}^{(\ast)}$ collected in Table~\ref{tab:nonlep2semilep}, we can then obtain constraints on the effective coefficients describing the couplings of these mediators to the relevant quarks (see Fig.~\ref{Feynrule}).